gwenily/gwenilys-list/readme.md

 - [Microsoft Paint](https://paint.js.org/) A javascript remake of Microsoft Paint to browser
 - [NoClip](https://noclip.website/) Lets you look around 3D environments in browser for a ton of games you absolutely played growing up as if you were using noclip in source.
 - [Nostalgic Kids' Sites](http://nostalgiakidssites.com/) An archival project managed by [Rare Noggin Stuff](https://www.youtube.com/c/RareNogginStuff) that's dedicated to hosting 00's and 10's websites aimed at pre-school children.
 Hosts snapshots of Nick Jr., Nick Jr. Playtime, PBS Kids, and PBS Sprout at the time of writing.
 - [3DMMForever](https://github.com/foone/3DMMForever) A fork of Microsoft 3D Movie Maker (1995) for modern systems.
-It's very new at the time of writing, since microsoft only just make 3DMM open source.
+It's very new at the time of writing, since microsoft only just made 3DMM open source.
 The developer plans to work on some type of support for V3DMM and expansions according to their twitter.
 Please notify me if any major changes or alternative projects show up.

 ## Other